 Step 2.
 Assess the data

-- determine whether or not water resources meet water quality standards and designated uses
+- Determine whether or not water resources meet water quality standards and designated uses

-- identify waters that do not meet water quality standards and list them as impaired waters
+- Identify waters that do not meet water quality standards and list them as impaired waters

-- identify waters that should be protected
+- Identify waters in good condition that should be protected

 - Maps in Watershed Restoration and Protection Strategy reports (wq-ws4-03b)

-- Addressing Lakes in Watershed Restoration and Protection Strategies: Lakes in WRAPS Guidance provides pertinent details specifically for lakes
+- Addressing Lakes in Watershed Restoration and Protection Strategies: Lakes in WRAPS Guidance

 Step 4.
 Conduct restoration and protection projects in the watershed